mrjorgeparr/ML-in-healthcare/README.md

  + Title: **Unsupervised analysis of the relationship between various genetic polymorphisms and their relationship to impulse-aggresiveness personality traits**

- Using a highly sparse database containing various information regarding suicidal ideation, abuse and other information of the same nature, as well as genetic polymorphisms , we perform a series of tasks to maximize the clinical insight extracted.
-Those tasks were
+1. **Dimensionality Reduction and Clustering:**
-    1. Dimensionality reduction and clustering based on statistical criteria, helpful for patient profiling.
+   - Utilize statistical criteria for dimensionality reduction and clustering to create patient profiles.
-    2. Frequent itemsets of polymorphisms for personality types.
-To the extent of our data, since imputated data lacks clinical value, we analyzed the frequent of polymorphisms (of different lengths)itemsets associated to different personality types are.
-This help in furthering the understanding of the distribution of this DNA mutations and how they can affect the patient.
+   - Enhance our understanding of the patient population by identifying patterns in the data.

+2. **Frequent Itemsets of Polymorphisms for Personality Types:**
+   - Analyze frequent itemsets of genetic polymorphisms associated with various personality types.
+   - Considering the limitations of imputed data in clinical value, focus on polymorphisms of different lengths.
+   - Contribute to the comprehension of DNA mutation distribution and its impact on patient personality.

+3. **Feature Importance Analysis:**
+   - Employ a supervised learning approach using a random forest to determine feature importances.
-    3. Analysis of feature importances for detecting which of the features plays a larger role in determining the personality type considering a supervised learning task with the help of random forest.
+   - Identify the key features that play a significant role in determining personality types.
-    4. Survival analysis based on polymorphisms, after dimensionality reduction and clustering, survival analysis methods are programmed to improve the understanding and the impact of these polymorphisms in possible suicidal ideation.
+   - Enhance interpretability and insights for clinical decision-making.

+4. **Survival Analysis based on Polymorphisms:**
+   - Implement survival analysis methods after dimensionality reduction and clustering.
+   - Explore the impact of genetic polymorphisms on the likelihood of suicidal ideation.
+   - Improve our understanding of the long-term effects of these polymorphisms and their potential clinical implications.